Lorti/manu.ninja/src/posts/2021-12-20-recurring-tasks-in-notion.md

 ![](https://files.readme.io/0a267dd-share-database-with-integration.gif)

 Equipped with your `Token` and your `Database ID` you can start coding.
 If you are familiar with running Node.js scripts on your computer you can directly copy und adapt the script below, and create a scheduled task (or classic cron job) for it.
-If not, please head directly to [Pipedream](https://pipedream.com/) and create an account.
+If not, please head to [Pipedream](https://pipedream.com/) and create an account.

 In Pipedream you can then create what's called a workflow.
-Follow the steps in the screenshots to create a Node.js script that runs daily:
+Follow the steps in the screenshots to create a Node.js script that runs every day:

 ![](/images/notion-pipedream-step-1.jpg)
 ![](/images/notion-pipedream-step-2.jpg)